saiyam911/learning-library/workshops/cloud-native-devops-workshop/jcs-on-oci/README.md

 ![](images/oci.2.png)

-And here is OCI console where you can see your tenancy and default region and Oracle Cloud Identifier (OCID).
+Here is OCI console where you can see your tenancy and default region and Oracle Cloud Identifier (OCID).

 ![](images/oci.3.png)

 :information_source: Every Oracle Cloud Infrastructure resource has an Oracle-assigned unique ID called an Oracle Cloud Identifier (OCID).
 For PaaS provisioning, the OCI tenancy has an additional compartment and two policies provisioned by default.
 Compartment name is ManagedCompartmenForPAAS.
 One policy (PSM-mgd-comp-policy) is under ManagedCompartmenForPAAS compartment.
 And second policy (PSM-root-policy) is under root compartment.

 ##### 1.1.
 Create a Compartment #####
 You can select an existing compartment to create the Oracle Cloud Infrastructure resources required for Java Cloud Service or create new one.
-For this tutorial, we'll crreate a new compartment, if you have one then you can skip this step.
+For this tutorial, we will create a new compartment, if you have one then you can skip this step.
 :information_source: You cannot use ManagedCompartmenForPAAS and you cannot delete Compartments, but you can rename it.

 Click **Identity**, and then click **Compartments**.